 A rare gem among the host of talented artists throughout history, Gustave Doré managed to intertwine his interpretation of Milton’s Paradise Lost with an enlightening and enchanting vision.
 Doré continues to inspire the current and future generations.
 The legacy he left behind in the field of art bears testament to his genius and remains timeless, capturing the hearts of millions across the globe.
 Doré’s illustrations of Paradise Lost are an exhibition of his creative genius, skill, and passion, deserving their coveted place in the world of art and remaining the most definitive visual expression of Milton’s epic literary masterpiece.

-- Mastering the Art of Watercolor Illustration: An In-Depth Guide
+- Mastering the Art of Map Illustration: A Comprehensive Guide

 - Pauline Baynes: The Unseen Genius Behind Iconic Illustrations